moliver28/research-handbook/content/handbook/leadership/underperformance.md

 ## Options For Remediation

-Remediation options will vary based on the identified  underperformance being  skill-based or will-based (and also in line with local applicable law and regulations).
+Remediation options will vary based on whether the identified underperformance is due to a skill-based or will-based issue (and also in line with local applicable laws and regulations).
 The expectation is that all team members are provided coaching and feedback prior to the decision to exit the team member.
 However, it is important to note that in many cases we will not offer formal performance remediation or PIPs and will move to a separation with the team member if performance has not improved after documented coaching and feedback sessions.
-This is due to the critical impact of underperformance on the team and organization and allows us to maintain our results focused and high performing culture.
+This is due to the critical impact of underperformance on the team and on the organization and allows us to maintain our results focused and high performing culture.
 ## Coaching

 [Coaching]({{< ref "coaching" >}}) is the preferred option to deal with underperformance and is the first step in addressing performance issues.